-Emphasis of Matter
+Emphasis of Matters

 As disclosed in Note F to the financial statements, the financial statements include investments that are not listed on national exchanges or for which quoted market prices are not available.
-These investments include private markets, absolute returns, and risk parity.
-Such investments totaled \$3.3 billion and \$3.0 billion (20.8% and 24.0% of total assets, respectively) at June 30, 2021 and 2020, respectively.
-Where a publicly listed price is not available, the management of LASERS uses alternative sources of information including audited financial statements, unaudited interim reports, and similar evidence to determine the fair value of the investments.
+These investments include private markets and absolute returns.
+Such investments totaled \$3.5 billion and \$3.3 billion (24.2% and 20.8% of total assets, respectively) at June 30, 2022 and 2021, respectively.
+Where a publicly listed price is not available, the management of LASERS' uses alternative sources of information including audited financial statements, unaudited interim reports, and similar evidence to determine the fair value of the investments.
 Our opinion is not modified with respect to this matter.

-As disclosed in Note A to the financial statements, the total pension liability for LASERS was \$20.2 billion and \$19.7 billion at June 30, 2021 and 2020, respectively.
+As disclosed in Note A to the financial statements, the total pension liability for LASERS was \$20.8 billion and \$20.2 billion at June 30, 2022 and 2021, respectively.
 The actuarial valuations were based on various assumptions made by LASERS' actuary.
-Because actual experience may differ from the assumptions used in the actuarial valuation, there is a risk that the total pension liability at June 30, 2021 and 2020 could be materially different from the estimate.
+Because actual experience may differ from the assumptions used in the actuarial valuation, there is a risk that the total pension liability at June 30, 2022 and 2021 could be materially different from the estimate.
+Our opinion is not modified with respect to this matter.